SidneyEdwards/Note-Taker/README.md

 ## Use

-This application allows the user to create and save notes, as well as delete those notes.
+This application allows the user to create and save notes, as well as delete notes.

-Contributors
+## Contributors
 Sidney Edwards with the assistance of a gracious tutor.

 ## Mock-Up